 For the last lab period, we will spend 50 minutes attempting to align as many lasers as possible.
 It is unlikely that every group will have a working, aligned laser by this point so we will then regroup into larger groups centered around each of these working lasers and complete parts B and C below.
 Both parts B and C should take about 40 minutes to complete.

-By aligning the mirrors carefully several TE modes may be made to oscillate in the laser, for example TEM01 (also called 'donut' 01 mode) as seen in the photograph to the left
+In this part of the lab, you will align the mirrors carefully to produce several TE modes, for example TEM01 (also called 'donut' 01 mode) as seen in the photograph to the left.

-Align the mirrors to create several different modes.
-For each unique mode, draw the beam shape (you may want to expand the beam using a lens onto a paper on the wall), and measure the power of each mode.
-At a minimum be sure to obtain TEM01, TEM11, and at least two other unique modes (e.g. TEM03).
-Now align the mirrors for TEM00 and measure the power output on that mode as well.
-This is trickier than it sounds and requires precise adjustments of both rear optic and output coupler.
+Optimize the laser, first, for maximum output power then align the mirrors to create several different modes.
+For each unique mode, draw or photograph the beam shape (you may want to expand the beam using a lens onto a paper on the wall), and measure the power of each mode.
+At a minimum, you need to produce, identify, and record the output power at least four unique modes (including TEM00).
+Normally, you can obtain TEM01, TEM11, and at least one other unique mode (e.g. TEM03).
+Be sure to align the mirrors for TEM00 as well and measure the power output on that mode.
+The process of adjusting the laser to produce modes is is trickier than it sounds and requires precise adjustments of both rear optic and output coupler.
 Do not vibrate the table when aligning the optics.
 Does TEM00 mode mean maximum power for a laser ??
 Include observations of power output vs. mode selected in your report.

 Reference: FLL by Csele page 185

 Mount a clean glass slide on a rotating stage so that it intercepts the intra-cavity beam at an angle varying from 0 to 90 degrees.
 Rotate the slide until the laser oscillates and set the angle for maximum power output (this is Brewster's angle).
 At this stage, adjust the horizontal adjustments only of the cavity mirrors to maximize output power.
 Now read this angle which _is_ Brewster's angle (the stage will, of course, indicate some arbitrary angle).
-Including this bogus line into your lab report will result in a big loss of marks.
 Now tabluate data for output power vs. angle in both directions until the loss imposed by the slide extinguishes oscillation (every two degrees is sufficient).
 You will now have many readings of output power vs. angle theta that can be plotted, especially important though are the angles at which the laser ceases oscillation and the angle of maximum power output.

 The actual angle read from the rotary stage must be calibrated by determining an offset as per the method of lab #1.
 There are two methods to do this.
 First, try aligning the glass slide perpendicular with the optical axis of the intra-cavity beam.
 TO do this, gently wobble the slide observing the reflection from the surface which is projected back onto the surface of the plasma tube cathode.
 When the reflection is aligned in the same vertical plane as the axis, the zero angle is found (record it).
 Now, knowing Brewster's angle (i.e. the angle at which maximum output power occurs), compute the index of refraction of the slide and use this value in further calculations.